AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 npm install express pg nodemon
 ```

 This command will install all the required dependencies.
-The package manager download the packages and its dependencies and store them in the __node_modules__ folder.
+The package manager downloads the packages and their dependencies and stores them in the __node_modules__ folder.
 This folder contains all the dependencies and their sub-dependencies that our project requires to run.

 ![Alt text](./pictures/afterInstallDependencies.png)